Samery00/Opinion-Mining-twitter-sentiment-Analysis-/README.md

 # Opinion-Mining-twitter-sentiment-Analysis-
-This proposed code is useful to analyse sentiments from twitter comments using Twitter API Sentiment Analysis is the process of ‘computationally’ determining whether a piece of writing is positive, negative or neutral
+This proposed code is useful to analyse sentiments from twitter comments using Twitter API.

+Sentiment Analysis is the process of ‘computationally’ determining whether a piece of writing is positive, negative or neutral.

 requirements:
   Tweepy: tweepy is the python client for the official Twitter API.
         use this command to install using pip : pip install tweepy